TomConner/tree105/generator/content/venmoinstructions/index.md

 Thank you for your support.

-### Venmo Payment Instructions
+## Venmo Payment Instructions

 Please use the Venmo app to pay @Pembroke-Troop105.
+Please identify yourself with email or name/address or the code shown below.
+This makes it easier for us to credit your payment.

+{{< memo >}}

 ![Venmo @Pembroke-Troop105](../qr-troop-venmo.png)